 The Community Infrastructure Levy (CIL) allows local authorities in England and Wales to raise funds from developers undertaking new building projects in their area.
 The money can be used to fund a wide range of infrastructure that is needed as a result of development.

 The Government’s intention for this is that the Levy will provide a fairer, faster and more certain and transparent system than planning obligations which can cause delay as a result of lengthy negotiations.
 As CIL is chargeable for every development (e.g. a single dwelling) rather than confined to major schemes (as with existing legal agreements) it is likely to increase substantially the financial resources available to councils to pay for future infrastructure.
-In addition, 15% of all CIL collected (and 25% if a Neighbourhood Plan is in place) will be given directly to the parish council in which the development is located to provide the community infrastructure considered necessary by that council.
+In addition, 15% of all CIL collected (and 25% if a Neighbourhood Plan is in place) will be given directly to the parish or town council in which the development is located to provide the community infrastructure considered necessary by that council.

 A CIL Examiner was appointed to consider the Draft Charging Schedule and the representations received.
 A report with recommendations was received by the Council on 17 October 2016.